SmithWillSuffice/ohanga-pai/content/questions/100_why_does_it_matter.md

 What that means is that when workers are fully employed in non-bullsh*t jobs, we've maximised useful production capacity.
 The nominal (currency) inflation is then irrelevant, it can be continued indefinitely, since the currency unit is fiat it is not something a society can ever "run out of."
-We can run out of real resources.
+We *can* however run out of real resources.

 Nominal inflation (defined as rate of change in *how much stuff 1 unit of currency can purchase*) is thus not necessarily of any concern.
 What *matters* for economic justice is *real inflation* --- which is defined as rate of change in  *how much stuff your entire annual income can purchase.*